-On Wednesday 18th March we temporarily had to close our youth clubs and young carers, but adapted our approach so that we could continue to help and support young people in Mendip and South Somerset.
+After temporarily having to close our youth clubs and young carer groups on Wednesday 18th March; we adapted our approach in order that we could continue to help and support young people in Mendip and South Somerset.

-– We are supporting young people remotely via phone calls, emails, social media and zoom calls.
-This includes 1:1 and group sessions.
+Over the past 6 months we have supported young people remotely with 1:1 and group sessions; via phone calls, emails, social media and zoom calls.

-– We are a promoting the importance of mental and physical well-being at this time.
+– We remain focused on promoting the importance of young people’s mental and physical well-being

 – We continue to care, safeguard and sign post young people in need, or at risk, to relevant agencies.

-– We are working with young people so that we constantly are adapting our programmes and activities to fit in with their needs.
+– We work collaboratively with young people, so that we constantly adapt our programmes and activities, to fit in with their needs.

 Our work with young people welcomes anyone aged between 10 and 19 years (up to 25 years old with Special Educational Needs); some of these young people can be vulnerable and/or have some additional needs, but we provide safe environments where every young person’s view is taken into account.